 What are holubtsi?

 Fillings and sauces, and even their name, can vary from region to region.
 You'll find them called holopchi, golubtsi, halupki, and golubzi among others.
-They're served year-round for both humble meals and family celebrations, and are a centerpiece at Ukranian Christmas dinner.
+They're served year-round for both humble meals and family celebrations, and are a centerpiece at Ukrainian Christmas dinner.

 Many Eastern European countries have some version of cabbage rolls including Poland, Czech Republic, and Croatia.

-Ukranian cabbage rolls are a hearty comfort food your family will love!
+Ukrainian cabbage rolls are a hearty comfort food your family will love!

 - They have several steps, but all of the steps are easy.
 Worth the time invested!